South Texas Pediatric Blood & Cancer Center UT Health SAMethodist Children's Hospital of South Texas

 My Story

-In Jan 2014, Lyndsey, was diagnosed with Osteosarcoma in her right fibula - that's your lower leg bone.
-Our brave cancer fighter fought her way through 19 rounds of chemo and learned to walk again after major surgery to remove the tumor.
-Lyndsey, the Cancer-Fighting Ninja, was a great responder to chemo, and finished her long journey to the end of treatment in Sept 2014.
-If you ask her about the scar, she'll most likely smile and remind you To Not shave your legs with a light saber.
+In Jan 2014, Lyndsey was diagnosed with Osteosarcoma in her right fibula - her lower leg bone.
+Our brave cancer fighter fought through 19 rounds of chemo and learned to walk again after major surgery to remove the tumor.
+Lyndsey, the Cancer-Fighting Ninja, was a great responder to chemo and finished her long journey to the end of treatment in Sept 2014.
+If you ask about the scar, she'll likely smile and remind you not to shave your legs with a lightsaber.

-After treatment, Lyndsey asked "what do I do with my Port?" and had a great idea for some New Years Eve fun!
-With the help from good friends, we covered her port in dry ice, then she smashed it, placed it in acid, set it on fire, and finally strapped under the exhaust of a bottle rocket.
-Made for a Great New Years Eve party!
+After treatment, Lyndsey asked, "what do I do with my Port?" and had an excellent idea for some New Year's Eve fun!
+With help from good friends, we covered her port in dry ice, then she smashed it, placed it in acid, set it on fire, and finally strapped it under the exhaust of a bottle rocket and made for a Great New Year's Eve party!

-We are thrilled to share Lyndsey is now a Senior in college in Dallas, TX, studying political science, and will be graduating this year!
-After college, she is planning to attend law school.
-She’s pictured here enjoying a beautiful day at the beach.
-Together, we look forward to a brighter future.
+We are thrilled to share that Lyndsey has graduated college with a degree in political science, and has started a paralegal certification with plans to attend law school.
+She's pictured here proclaiming herself as "I am Lyndsey" of Team Lyndsey, and together, we look forward to a brighter future.

 Please read the photo submission policy and accept below.